 Fried Mush.
 I’m guessing most folks have heard of it before – I know it’s not just a Northeast thing.
 I’ve had it down South before – but the rest of the country – y’all are gonna have to let me know!

 Fried Cornmeal Mush was definitely poor people food.
 It was a way to fill your belly while food was scarce or money was low.
 When times were extra rough it was served by itself as a meal.
 It was regularly served as an accompaniment to dinners or alongside eggs & breakfast foods to stretch a meal.

-I love mush for breakfast.
+I love Fried Cornmeal Mush for breakfast.
 It’s one of those simple comfort foods I crave on occasion.
 I like it fried in butter and topped with real maple syrup.
 Throw some breakfast sausage on the side and breakfast is complete.